-- Keep both CTCSS switches located on the Audio Control Module in the "OFF" (down) position. - Keep the power switches on both the TX A and RX A in "NORM" position. - Keep the power switches on both the TX B and RX B in "OFF" position. - Keep the Audio Select Switch on the System Monitor Module in the "A" position to activate the internal speaker and place the rotary switch on the System Monitor to position # 1. - Note: The External Speaker may be used by connecting the speaker leads to the System Monitor "METER" jacks.
+- Keep both CTCSS switches located on the Audio Control Module in the "OFF" (down) position. - Keep the power switches on both the TX A and RX A in "NORM" position. - Keep the power switches on both the TX B and RX B in "OFF" position. - Keep the Audio Select Switch on the System Monitor Module in the "A" position to select RX A Audio. - Note: The External Speaker may be used by connecting the speaker leads to the System Monitor "METER" jacks.
 Observe correct polarity.
 Place the rotary switch on the System Monitor to position #1 for External Speaker ONLY, and turn the System Monitor rotary volume knob to desired level.